Flooding around Houston meant higher gas prices in Atlanta | Atlanta: News, Weather and Traffic

 Colonial, which is based in Alpharetta, said it can handle fuel from any of its facilities east of Hebert, Texas, a little more than 90 miles from Houston.

-Gas prices in metro Atlanta have risen about 15 cents a gallon on average in the past week with 9 cents of increase coming in the past two days, according to AtlantaGasPrices, a unit of Gas Buddy.
+Gas prices in metro Atlanta have risen about 17 cents a gallon on average in the past week with 11 cents of increase coming in the past three days, according to AtlantaGasPrices, a unit of Gas Buddy.

 Colonial pipelines carry fuel from refineries near Houston east through Atlanta and then up the coast to Linden, N.J., just south of New York.
 That part of the Texas coast hit hardest by Harvey is home to gas refineries as well as being a major conduit for oil pumped from rigs in the Gulf of Mexico or tanker ships from overseas.